-Relaxation techniques are a good way to relieve pressure and help manage stress.
-They can be used regularly, or just once in a while.
-There are also lots of different techniques, some of which will work better for you than others.
+Relaxation techniques are a good way to relieve pressure and help manage stress as a student.
+You can try these regularly, or just once in a while.
+There are lots of different techniques, some of which will work better for you than others.

 Find out more about relaxation techniques.

 Relaxation and sleep are closely linked.
-Take a look at our animated video below for tips on how to sleep better.
 For more information, see our pages on sleep and mental health.

 Mindfulness is a technique you can learn which involves making a special effort to notice what's happening in the present moment.
 This means within in your mind, body and surroundings.
 With mindfulness, you're noticing the present without judging anything.